RishabhRD/450DSA/dynamic_programming/important.md

 length from 2 to size. (length 1 means answer 1).
 Inside we iterate i and based on length we take j.
 With this approach it is always guranteed those two will be defined.

+## 43.cc : longest alternative subsequence

+Here DP is not the best solution.
+DP can be done as LIS just we need to track both increasing and decreasing subseq in arr[2][j].
+Instead this question is more of couting number of peaks.
+Because if we leave any of the peak we don't get the maximum solution.